northstarswap/devblog/content/Unreal Engine/Asset Management.md

 ![[res/assetmanagement/img/NewApple.png]]

 Configure the item like so.
-We won't use the GameplayTags or DisplayName in this tutorial, but we defined getters that will allow you to easily use them in your project.
+We won't use the DisplayName in this tutorial, but we defined getters that will allow you to easily use them in your project.

 ![[res/assetmanagement/img/NewAppleProperties.png]]